 Mama’s Gozleme

 The best part about flocking into the CBD this summer is the world-renowned range of cuisines Melbourne has to offer.
 One of the best experiences you can have is at Mama’s Gozleme, a taste of Turkey.
-Serving up delicious traditional Turkish flatbread and other popular street food, the cart, located on Birrarung Marr Walk, promises fresh and authentic flavours cooked on-site.
+Serving up delicious traditional Turkish flatbread and other popular street food, the cart, located on the Birrarung Marr Walk, promises fresh and authentic flavours cooked on-site.

 Find out more here.